Thiago099/three-gizmo/readme.md

-# THREE Gizmo

 ## Description

 Presenting an open-source solution designed for effortless object manipulation within Three.js.
 This interactive tool empowers you to seamlessly modify objects by simply clicking and dragging on individual components of the gizmo.
-This versatile solution offers three distinct modes: Move, Rotate, and Scale.
+This solution offers three distinct modes: Move, Rotate, and Scale.

 Move: